This post may contain affiliate links. Please read my disclosure policy.

 When the fall season comes around, it’s prime time to start craving all the delicious winter squash recipes!

-Even better, this is a nourishing one-bowl meal that’s vegan and vegetarian friendly, AND it fits into a Whole 30 meal plan.
+This is a nourishing one-bowl meal that’s vegan and vegetarian friendly, healthy meal plans that are low on carbs and gluten.

 It’s no wonder that curried butternut soups are so crave-worthy!